-- Turn the < ☆ > dial to select an AF point on the left or right or turn the <>> dial to select an AF point above or below - If all the AF points light up, automatic AF point selection will be set.
+- Turn the < dial to select an AF point on the left or right or turn the < > dial to select an AF point above or below. - If all the AF points light up, automatic AF point selection will be set.

-- When you press the <ा=> button, the LCD panel displays the following: - Automatic selection: [] AF - Manual selection: SEL [] (Center)/SEL AF (Off center) - When using an EOS-dedicated external Speedlite, if focus cannot be achieved with the AF-assist beam, select the center AF point.
+- Automatic selection: [ ] AF - Manual selection: SEL [] (Center)/SEL AF (Off center) - When using an EOS-dedicated external Speedlite, if focus cannot be achieved with the AF-assist beam, select the center AF point.